susam/gitpr/README.md

 Nifty Commands
 --------------
 This is a bonus section that describes a few aliases and commands that may be useful during day-to-day development activities.
-When git merges crash and burn, these aliases and commands may be useful to check the current state of the repository.

 ### Pretty Logs